joncrlsn/dque/README.md

 * also allows you to flush changes to disk at opportune times.
 See [DQue.TurboSync()](https://godoc.org/github.com/joncrlsn/dque#DQue.TurboSync)
 * comes with a risk that a power failure could lose changes.
 By turning on Turbo mode you accept that risk.
 * run the benchmark to see the difference on your hardware.
+* there is a todo item to force flush changes to disk after a configurable amount of time to limit risk.

 ### implementation
 * The queue is held in segments of a configurable size.